Drama Continues As Turkey Leg Hut Declares Bankruptcy

+After declaring bankruptcy on Tuesday, March 26, the Turkey Leg Hut aims to “reposition itself,” according to owner Nakia Holmes.

-During a court hearing on Tuesday, March 26, the Turkey Leg Hut filed for bankruptcy in the 127th Judicial District Court in Harris County, according to reporting from the Chron.
-The filing follows a mysterious fire at the restaurant’s business office, and a judge’s decision on March 13 ordering owner Nakia Holmes and former co-owner and spouse Lyndell “Lynn” Price to pay more than $900,000 to former business partner Steve Rogers.
+During a morning court hearing on Tuesday, the Turkey Leg Hut filed for bankruptcy in the 127th Judicial District Court in Harris County, according to reporting from the Chron.
+The filing follows a mysterious fire at the restaurant’s business office, and a judge’s decision on March 13 ordering owner Nakia Holmes and ex-spouse and former co-owner Lyndell “Lynn” Price to pay more than $900,000 to former business partner Steve Rogers.
 Rogers, who also owns Bar 5015, sued Holmes and Price in February 2023 for $1.5 million — the value of his remaining shares — but said he only received roughly $600,000 before payments stopped.

 But now that Turkey Leg Hut has filed for bankruptcy, collection efforts will cease, in line with Section 362 of the bankruptcy code, according to the Chron.
 The Turkey Leg Hut owes $2 million in state tax revenue to the Texas Comptroller of Public Accounts, in addition to its debt to Rogers.

-Note: This story has been updated to include a statement from the Turkey Leg Hut’s owner Nakia Holmes.